protectai/llm-guard/docs/input_scanners/code.md

 ### ONNX

 The scanner can be optimized by using the ONNX converted model [laiyer/CodeBERTa-language-id-onnx](https://huggingface.co/laiyer/CodeBERTa-language-id-onnx).
-This can be done by setting the `use_onnx`.

 Make sure to install the `onnxruntime` package:

 ```sh
 pip install llm-guard[onnxruntime]
 ```

+And set `use_onnx=True`.

 ## Benchmarks